ForEvolve/MetaPackages/README.md

 This if the home of the ForEvolve Framework meta-packages.

-_I should create more meta-packages in the future, hence the plural name of the repository.
-The next one will aim at unit/integration/end-to-end testing._
+_I may create more meta-packages in the future, hence the plural name of the repository.
+The next one may aim at unit/integration/end-to-end testing._

 ## ForEvolve.App